tartanrunner25/WRF-STILT_tutorial/Guide.md

 # Tutorial

 Listed below is a tutorial for running WRF-STILT.
-In this tutorial sample WRF files have been provided for your convenience.
+In this tutorial, sample WRF files have been provided for your convenience.
 These files can be downloaded from the following link: http://home.chpc.utah.edu/~u0703457/people_share/ARL_converter/WRF_tutorial_files/

 In addition, download the following script `runarw_tutorial.sh` (provided in the top directory) for converting multiple WRF netCDF files.
 <br><br>